uktrade/data-hub-frontend/docs/Running tests.md

 make visual-component-tests
 ```

+### Updating the baseline image

+Updating the baseline consists in 2 steps:

+- 1:.
+Running the visual component tests locally and verifying the failures are valid

+- 2:.
+Running `$ npm run test:visual-component:update` which will copy all comparison images that have a failure associated to them into the baseline folder, replacing the old baseline images.

+There is work to be done to allow update of a given baseline image rather than only have the option to update all of them at once.

 ## Cypress code coverage

 As part of cypress test suites (functional and e2e), code coverage reports can be generated.